shner-elmo/flashtext2/README.md

  'hello': {'__keyword__': 'hey'}}
 ```

-One major change in FlashText 2.0 is that the keywords are splitted by words and non-words groups instead of characters.
+One major change in FlashText 2.0 is that the keywords are separated by words and non-words groups instead of characters.
 For example, if you were to add the keyword/sentence `"I love .NET"` it would be stored like this:
 ```py
 kp2 = KeywordProcessor()